+Figure D.01: Vertical ZOI and Damage Time vs. SF for Class A Motors D-3

+Figure D.02: Vertical ZOI and Damage Time vs. SF for Class B Motors D-4

+Figure D.03: Vertical ZOI and Damage Time vs. SF for Class C Motors D-5

+Figure D.04: Vertical ZOI and Damage Time vs. SF for Class A Dry Transformers D-6

+Figure D.05: Vertical ZOI and Damage Time vs. SF for Class B Dry Transformers D-7

+Figure D.06: Vertical ZOI and Damage Time vs. SF for Class C Dry Transformers D-8

+Figure D.07: Vertical ZOI and Damage Time vs. SF for Generic Transients D-9

+Figure D.08: Vertical ZOI and Damage Time vs. SF for TCCL Transients D-10

+Figure D.09: Vertical ZOI and Damage Time vs. SF for Group 1 Electrical Enclosures D-11

+Figure D.10: Vertical ZOI and Damage Time vs. SF for Group 2 Electrical Enclosures D-12

+Figure D.11: Vertical ZOI and Damage Time vs. SF for Group 1 Electrical Enclosures D-13

+Figure D.12: Vertical ZOI and Damage Time vs. SF for Closed Large Electrical Enclosures D-14

+Figure D.13: Vertical ZOI and Damage Time vs. SF for Open Large Electrical Enclosures D-15

+Figure D.14: Vertical ZOI and Damage Time vs. SF for Closed Medium Electrical Enclosures D-16

+Figure D.15: Vertical ZOI and Damage Time vs. SF for Open Medium Electrical Enclosures D-17

+Figure D.16: Vertical ZOI and Damage Time vs. SF for Small Electrical Enclosures D-18

-Set D: Overview and Assumptions
+Table/Plot Set D: Overview and Assumptions

-To develop table/plot set D, calculations were performed to determine the highest elevation at which a target will be damaged or a secondary combustible will ignite when corresponds to a specified SF.
-Each table and plot provides the vertical ZOIs corresponding to SFs ranging from 0.02 to for one of the fixed or transient ignition sources listed in Attachment 5, located either in the open -or in a corner.
-Table/plot set D is used to conservatively estimate the SF for a target or secondary combustible located within the vertical ZOI based on its elevation above the ignition source (Step 2.6.1).The assumptions and background for the calculations performed to develop the tables and plots in set D are discussed in Section 06.03.04 of IMC 0308, Attachment 3, Appendix F. Because these calculations were based on FDT 9, the same assumptions were made as in the development of the tables and plots for the vertical ZOI of fixed and transient ignition sources in set A.
+To develop table/plot set D, calculations were performed to determine the highest elevation at which a target will be damaged or a secondary combustible will ignite when exposed in the plume of an ignition source fire whose HRR profile corresponds to a specified SF.
+This elevation is referred to as the vertical ZOI for the specified SF and corresponding HRR profile.
+Each table and plot provides the vertical ZOIs corresponding to SFs ranging from 0.02 to 0.75 for one of the fixed or transient ignition sources listed in Attachment 5, located either in the open (free-burn fire) or in a corner.
+Table/plot set D is used to conservatively estimate the SF for a target or secondary combustible located within the 98th percentile HRR vertical ZOI based on its elevation above the ignition source (Step 2.6.1).

+The tables also provide the time at which the target will be damaged or will ignite.
+This time is used in the calculation of the NSP (Step 2.7.1).

+The assumptions and background for the calculations performed to develop the tables and plots in set D are discussed in Section 06.03.04 of IMC 0308, Attachment 3, Appendix F. Because these calculations were based on FDT 9 and the heat soak method, the same assumptions were made as in the development of the tables and plots for the vertical ZOI of fixed and transient ignition sources in set A.